begmaroman/acme-dns-route53/README.md

 ### Credentials:

-Use of this tool requires a configuration file containing Amazon Web Sevices API credentials for an account with the following permissions:
+Use of this tool requires a configuration file containing Amazon Web Services API credentials for an account with the following permissions:

 - `route53:ListHostedZones`
 - `route53:GetChange`